ibm-hyperknowledge/hklib/README.md

 ### Connecting to HKBase

 To have access to HKBase, you will have to create a datasource object.
 First, you have to include the HKLib class for datasources, HKDatasource.
-After including the HKDatasource class to your file, you can use the following method to create a datasource connected to a HKBase in a specific repository (you may need an authentication token):
+After including the HKDatasource class in your file, you can use the following method to create a datasource connected to an HKBase in a specific repository (you may need an authentication token):

 ```js
 const HKDatasource = HKLib.HKDatasource;